2KAbhishek/Arcy/README.md

 Just download the Arcy.theme file anywhere on your PC and double click on it.
 To download this theme, open this page in desktop view and click the green colne or download button.

+### More

+I have also added a Windows 7 variant, `Arcy_7.theme` which looks somewhat similar to the Windows 10 one.